gsrohde/testBML/docs/README.md

 - Any files describing the skeleton module library: `docs/README.md`, `skelBML_license.md`, and `skelBML_description`.
 - Any files in the `script` directory.
+Most files that should not be modified include the following text at the start of the file: "WARNING: This file was included in this package by the BioCro skeleton module library and should not be manually edited."
+The major exceptions are the files in `src/framework`, which should not be edited but do not include this warning.

 ### Updating your module library from the skeleton